ZhifeiDou/Transformer_RL_Portfolio_Optimization/README.md

-# MIE1666_RL_Portfolio_Optimization
+# Transformer Reinforcement Learning Portfolio Optimization
-This is the course project for MIE1666 2024 Fall Team 5: ** Leveraging Transformer in Deep Reinforcement Learning for Portfolio Optimization. **
+This is the course project for MIE1666 2024 Fall Team 5: * Leveraging Transformer in Deep Reinforcement Learning for Portfolio Optimization. *

 ## Full Report
 The full report is available in [here](/MIE1666_Report.pdf)